NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-FamilyMemberHistory.page.md

 <a name="relationship"></a>
 #### relationship
+SHALL be present.
 Relationship between the person the FamilyMemberHistory references and the proband Patient.
 Clinical histories for each family member are expected to be recorded in separate FamilyMemberHistory resources.
 If multiple resources are required, both FamilyMemberHistory and related clinical artifacts such as Condition/Observation resources, these MAY be contained within a List resource to improve readability.
 ```json
 "relationship": {
         "coding":  [